The term “time-out” comes from sports. They use it to pause games too.

 How do you call a time-out where you’re from?

 This article was posted on Thursday, January 14th, 2016 at 9:13 pm and is filed under Calling a Time-out in Games, Cameroon, Countries & Cultures, England, France, Games Around the World, Poland, Questions, Readers Questions, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 5 Responses to “How to Call a Time-out in Games around the World”